denisemartini/ModPop/log_ModPop_analysis.md

 Because in the meantime, on boros, beast ran 1500 samples in ~20 minutes.
 Which I believe would still take ~15 days.
 Comparatively, in the last ~5 minutes on NeSI beast has already run 2700 samples.
 I am optimistic.
 I think it will still take about 2 days, but that's still a huge improvement.
 Hopefully the chain is long enough to reach convergence.

+##### Migration surfaces with EEMS
+###### 25.3.19
+EEMS is a pretty cool program that I first heard about at SMBE last year, and the name stands for "estimated effective migration surface" https://github.com/dipetkov/eems.
+What it does is take SNP information and geographical distribution of samples and plot on a map the migration surfaces for that population/species, allowing you to identify possible barriers to migrations and in general areas within there is more or less gene flow than expected.
+I am keen to try it out, and I would expect to find no substantial barriers to migration in my dataset.
+If the pattern is of Isolation-By-Distance, there shouldn't be any real barrier to migration, and basically no migration surfaces plottable because every area interacts with all others just as expected by sheer geography.

 #### Stats for selection outliers